HUSKGGMo3/Growsensor_v1.0/README.md

 ### Hotfix v0.2.6
 - Adds NTP-backed real-time clocks with timezone selection in the header and a visible “Zeit nicht synchron” badge until sync succeeds.
-- History/telemetry now return epoch millisecond timestamps so all charts render wall-clock time (including hover + detail views) with local-time axis labels.
+- History/telemetry now return epoch millisecond timestamps so all charts render wall-clock time (including hover + detail views) with local-time axis labels; hover overlays now show full axes with start/mid/end labels instead of cropped canvases.
-- Persistent timezone preference (NVS) with SNTP retries (pool.ntp.org, time.google.com, time.cloudflare.com) and graceful fallback to relative time until synced.
+- Persistent timezone preference (NVS) with SNTP retries (pool.ntp.org, time.nist.gov, time.google.com) and graceful fallback to relative time until synced.
+- New bucketed charting: Live/6h views aggregate into 5-minute buckets, 24h charts aggregate into 15-minute buckets (stored on-device to avoid RAM spikes).
+The dashboard’s large chart is now a 24h/15m view with a metric dropdown.

 Lightweight ESP32 monitoring firmware with a WebUI for grow environments.
 It reads multiple sensors, estimates PPFD, computes VPD per growth stage, and surfaces everything in a browser UI with Wi‑Fi setup and partner/supporter info.
 It does **not** drive actuators.